hnabeel64/repopackage/README.md

 public function findByUpdated(): Model;
 ```

-These are predefined methods in repository service and Interface
+These are predefined methods in repository and Interface
 have and both are bind on service container through service provider
 dynamically.